 The video below shows a NON-Canon battery grip for the Canon 6D.
 If you are going to buy a NON-Canon made battery grip, buy it from an on-line retailer with outstanding customer service ratings and a good return policy like Amazon or a highly rated seller on eBay.

 The video shows you what's included when you buy one.
-It's not a very good video in terms of quality-it's very shaky, but if you can handle the motion it's worth watching to learn about an alternative grip.
+It's a very good video in terms of quality-it's worth watching to learn about an alternative grip.

 There are plenty of third party manufacturers that make this same accessory and they are fully compatible with the EOS 6D.
 If you are blindly loyal to keeping all of your accessories Canon-made, you can't go wrong with this grip.